 “Cortisol contributes to your ‘get-up-and-go’ in the morning, with levels being highest generally around 8 a.m.,” Dr. Davidson says.
 “Not having sufficient cortisol to start your day with may be a factor in decreased energy in the morning.”

 Those who suffer from depression may also feel some of the condition’s key attributes — daily fatigue or loss of energy, and an inability to concentrate or think clearly.
 Resveratrol, an active ingredient in red wine, has been associated with improved memory and cognitive function.

 Some people who are frequently anxious may note a significant change in their appetite — most notably, a desire to reach for the nearest snack food.
 There’s a biological reason for this: “Being chronically stressed and having elevated cortisol levels can stimulate cravings for sugary foods which, giving into, can cause weight gain,” Dr. Davidson says.
 “However, having high cortisol levels itself can be correlated to weight gain as well.”

 On the other side, many anxious individuals find that they lose their appetite, leading to weight loss.
 Studies have indicated that adaptogenic herbs like ashwagandha and rhodiola can reduce the body’s physiological response to stress, which can in turn provide some relief from anxiety.

 Your immune system might take a hit.

-“Having constant and chronic stress can negatively impact the immune system, as it can wear it down, thus opening the door to getting sick much more easily,” Dr. Davidson says.
+“Having constant and chronic stress can negatively impact the immune system,” Dr. Davidson says.
+“It can wear it down, thus opening the door to getting sick much more easily.”
 This is why you may notice a correlation between the times you come down with the sniffles and the times you’re under more pressure at work or home.